Compensation After a Slip and Fall in a Parking Lot in Chicago

 Robert was picking up his vehicle from a dealership after a service appointment when he slipped on tire dressing in the parking area.
 He re-aggravated a pre-existing knee injury.
 Robert sued the dealership for allowing a hazardous condition in the parking area, which caused his injury.
 He received $153,446 for medical care costs, pain and suffering, and loss of normal life.

-Why You Need a Lawyer
+Why You Need a Parking Lot Slip and Fall Lawyer in Chicago

 How Common Are Slip and Fall Accidents on Parking Lots?